Brazil • Born on March 25th

 Ruy joined Watsi on April 2nd, 2013.
 Eight years ago, Ruy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ruy's most recent donation traveled 6,200 miles to support Ann, a 34-year-old widowed mother of two from Kenya, to fund laparotomy surgery to remove her gall bladder.
+Ruy's most recent donation traveled 2,700 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.

 Ann is a 34-year-old widow and a mother of two children, ages 13 and 8 years old.
 She does odd jobs at a nearby small hotel; though she shared that her medical condition makes it hard to work.
 Ann started having epigastric pains in 2015 and has being treated intermittently for ulcers.
 She said that sometimes all her income goes to treatment, and yet she doesn’t get well.
 Recently, the pain became worse, and she was taken to different hospitals over the weekend before being brought to Nazareth Hospital, where she was admitted.
 A scan showed Cholelithiasis, and since she has severe pain on and off, the Surgeon recommended she should go for Cholecystectomy (surgical removal of the gall bladder) immediately.
 Unfortunately, her medical insurance (NHIF) did not approve her case, so she needs $788 to fund her surgery.
 If not treated, Ann will continue to experience the pain and may have complications like pancreatitis, blockage of the gall bladder with inflammation of the gall bladder.
 She is in severe pain already.
 “I am desperate, the doctor says I have to be operated on tomorrow but have no money to pay, and NHIF did not approve my application.
 Any support given, I will appreciate, at least to have my life back.
 I am the hope of my children who are still young,” said Ann quietly.